ssprakash5/Pancreas-cancer-prediction-using-Computer-vision/README.md

 ## Dataset

-The project utilizes a curated dataset of medical images, focusing on CT scans or MRI images of the pancreas, including labeled images with positive and negative cases of pancreatic cancer.
+The project utilizes a curated dataset of medical images from https://www.kaggle.com/datasets/piyansusaha/pancreas-cancer-dataset, focusing on CT scans or MRI images of the pancreas, including labeled images with positive and negative cases of pancreatic cancer.

 ## Methodology